 Why does online safety matter?

-You would never let your kid walk across the road without first explaining how to cross it safely, and even then, you would take them through the process over and over, highlighting different risks as they get older.
-Your aim is to constantly remind them to take care, pay attention, and stay safe.
+You would never let your child walk across the road without first explaining how to cross it safely, and even then, you would take them through the process over and over, highlighting different risks as they get older.
+Your aim is to constantly remind them to take care, pay attention and stay safe.
 The same applies to being online.

 When to start having conversations around online safety?

 From the moment your child starts using a device, it's important to talk about online safety in an age-appropriate way.
-Even young children can unwittingly expose themselves to things you don't want them to see—and download damaging software without realizing what they are doing.
+Even young children can unwittingly expose themselves to things you don't want them to see – and download damaging software without realising what they are doing.

 Right from the start, you need to talk to your child about never talking to anyone online who they don't know in real life, and never telling anyone their name or where they live.